widrapp/documentation/README.md

 There are a number of commands, but all of them are built around the same semantic structure.

-Each command is made of 3 main parts:
+Each command is made up of 3 main parts:
-* the subject : indicates which controller should be used.
+* `subject` : indicates which controller should be used.
 This is left blank in general.
 Values can be:
 "" (blank), "user", "app", "fs".
 Refer to the "Controller" section for more details.
+* `action` : what action should be executed.
+Default is `get` if not specified.
+* `action complement` : what action complement should be executed.
+Controllers and platforms have default action complements that are specific to each.

 ### Targeted and requested users